Suicide: Alan Vega and Martin Rev

 Suicide: Alan Vega and Martin Rev is the second studio album by the American band Suicide.
-It was produced by Ric Ocasek of The Cars for Ze Records in 1980.
+It was produced by Ric Ocasek of the Cars for Ze Records in 1980.
 Recorded in January 1980, Ocasek gave keyboardist Martin Rev new equipment to perform on while Alan Vega distanced himself from the music to concentrate on the vocals.
 Michael Zilkha of Ze pushed to give the album a more dance music oriented sound, hoping that disco musician Giorgio Moroder would produce it.

 The album was released in May 1980 and listed as one of the best albums of the year by the NME.
 Alan Vega felt that "nothing big for [the group] happened" after its initial release.
 Both Vega and Rev issued solo albums following its release.

 Production

-After a tour opening for the group The Cars, Alan Vega received a call from Michael Zilkha of Ze Records asking if he could sign Suicide to his label.
+After a tour opening for the group the Cars, Alan Vega received a call from Michael Zilkha of Ze Records asking if he could sign Suicide to his label.
 Zilkha gave producer Ric Ocasek a copy of Donna Summer's "I Feel Love" single stating that that song is what Suicide should sound like.
 Suicide: Alan Vega and Martin Rev was produced without pay by Ocasek at the Power Station studios.
 Power Station was a very expensive studio at that time and was used by acts such as Chic and Bruce Springsteen.
 The album was recorded in January 1980.
 Ocasek had provided the group with new equipment when in the studio, many of which keyboardist Martin Rev had not played before production had started.
 Bruce Springsteen was recording an album next door to Suicide and visited them during the production of the album.

 Alan Vega was less involved with this album musically in comparison to Suicide's previous album, stating that the music was more of a collaboration between Ocasek and Rev while Vega "concentrated on the vocals".
 The songs "Harlem" and "Touch Me" had already been written and performed by the duo before recording started.

 Style

-Michael Zilkha of Ze Records originally hoped to get Giorgio Moroder to produce the album and have it be more dance oriented.
+Zilkha originally hoped to get Giorgio Moroder to produce the album and have it be more dance oriented.
 AllMusic critic Andy Kellman described the sound of Suicide: Alan Vega and Martin Rev as "less confrontational and more contemporary" than the duo's previous album.
 Martin Rev stated that the lyrics of "Diamonds, Fur Coat, Champagne" were about the "decadent side of the nightlife scene".
 Rev later felt that the album did not reflect what the group was about.

 Rev described the album cover as having a disco music style.
 Rev felt that Zilkha was moving Ze Records into a dance music style and tried to tone down the amount of blood and gore on the album cover as much as possible.